Memorix101/btp_security/README.md

 ![CopyToken](/images/06_Token.png)

-#### Continue here if you are on a public GitHub Repo or already have a token for github.tools.sap
+#### Continue here if you are on a public GitHub Repo or already have a token for github.com

 1. Open the development workspace `Hardware_Store` you created in the previous step.